taubman33/giffaw/README.md

 ## Introduction

-You're about to write a lot of AJAX-backed JavaScript using jQuery that will complete our little Gif app.

-Make use of the fantastic Giphy api: http://api.giphy.com/
+We'll practice using `fetch` by making some requests to the Giphy API and updating the DOM with data recieved in the response.

+API Homepage:
+http://api.giphy.com/

-Check out the documentation here: https://developers.giphy.com/docs/
+API documentation here:
+https://developers.giphy.com/docs/

 #### Thinking Like An Engineer